CryptoWingnut/gfi/README.md

 ## DEPLOYING ##

-constructor (address _dexRouter, address _cake, address _treasury, address _lpstore)
+constructor (address _dexRouter, address _pairToken, address _treasury, address _lpstore)

-When deploying the contract you need to provide the DEX router, the addresses for the CAKE token, treasury, and the LP storage wallet
+When deploying the contract you need to provide the DEX router, the addresses for the paired token, treasury, and the LP storage wallet

 ## MANAGING ##